-Be authentic at the get-go and make it clear to the property that your repeat business is a possibility (if it is).
+If repeat business is a possibility, make it clear to the property at the get-go.
 This opens up the opportunity for a lower rate with a multi-event contract.
-Whether the event is held annually or you know you’ll be planning a similar event later in the year, this information helps properties prioritize your group against other business.
+Whether the event is held annually or several times a year, this information helps properties prioritize your group against other business.
 Give yourself the leg up.

 10. Where are you flexible in this venue contract negotiation?

 Many times planners approach properties with many demands, but not a lot of flexibility.
-However, that flexibility can be your ticket to a lower rate or a concession in an area that is a priority for you.
+But flexibility can be your ticket to a lower rate or a concession in an area that is a priority for you.

-Letting a sales rep know the areas where you’re flexible up front can speed up negotiations and lead to more creative concessions overall.
+Let your sales rep know the areas where you’re flexible up front.
+This can speed up negotiations and lead to more creative concessions.
 These could be areas like:

 - Meeting/event dates